biosustain/guidelines/guidelines.md

 Do not store or hard-code secrets in codebases or any plaintext documents.

+Environment variables files are a sensible exception to the rule: these might contain secrets.

+> [!CAUTION]
-Environment variables files are a sensible exception to the rule.
-These should be accessible only by the owner (e.g. `chmod 600 .env`).
+> Environment variables files must be accessible only by the owner (e.g. `chmod 600 .env`) and must be ignored by both _Docker_ and _Git_.
+See paragraph [Ignoring files in Docker and Git](#ignoring-files-in-docker-and-git).

 Examples of secure password managers: [Bitwarden](https://bitwarden.com/help/is-bitwarden-audited/), [1Password](https://support.1password.com/security-assessments/), [Keepass](https://keepass.info/ratings.html).